Looking for a free app to track

 To learn how calorie intake affects weight loss, read our blog on counting your calories to lose weight.

 Plain dosa is made from rice, containing refined carbohydrates and a moderately high glycemic index, hence not a good choice for diabetes.
-To lower the glycemic index of dosa and avoid spiking blood sugar, eat it with chutneys containing healthy fats such as sesame, flax seeds, or peanut.
+To lower the glycemic index of dosa and avoid spiking blood sugar, eat it with chutneys containing healthy fats such as sesame, flax seeds, or peanuts.
 If you are diabetic, subscribe to the Indian diabetic diet instant plan and control your blood glucose levels.
 Read our blog on the Indian diabetic diet to know more about managing diabetes with diet and maintaining normal blood sugar ranges.

 The sodium content in the dosa is low and it helps in controlling blood pressure.
 As long as you eat dosa in moderation it is a safe choice for individuals with high blood pressure.